solidsgroup/alamo/Readme.md

 The default is to compile in 3 dimensions.
 If you specify AMReX directly, it will check to make sure that AMReX is also compiled in the same number of dimensions.
+Immediately after running the `./configure` script, type

+    make

+This again can be sped up using `make -jN`.

 To generate documentation, type

     make docs